supportbequant/wisphub/README.md

 # wisphub-bqn-sync
-Simple synchronization script between BQN and a Wisphub billing
+Simple synchronization script between BQN and a Wisphub billing.

 ## Installation

-The script requires python 3.10 or later with *requests* package
+The script requires python 3.10 or later with *requests* package.

 ### In Arch Linux:
 `$ sudo pacman -S python3`